FrancescoAmbrogi/my-academic-site/content/courses/_index.md

   image: ''
 ---

-This is the list of course I have been teaching in my academic carreer.
+This is the list of courses I have been teaching in my academic career.